+Does CBD have a positive impact on various health conditions?
 Well, there are hundreds of well-designed studies praising the benefits of CBD.
 Here’s what the studies show:

 “Surprisingly, CBD can help you both fall asleep and stay awake.
 In smaller doses, CBD stimulates alertness and reduces daytime sleepiness, which is vital for your sleep-wake cycle.
 In large doses (upwards of 150 mg) CBD decreases sleep interruptions and increases total sleep time.
 So far, a range of doses from 10mg to upwards of 1300mg have been studied in scientific research for sleep problems, depression, stress, anxiety, and pain relief.
 As with everything, you need to experiment with a dosage range that works for you to get fantastic sleep.”

 New research shows that cannabinoids may treat sleep apnea, and those with the most severe symptoms benefitted the most.